 - This can only be performed on a return that was previously declined - The return will fail if there isn’t an original, declined return response

-- You have seven days from the original declined return attempt to process the return to a different credit card.
+- You have thirty days from the original declined return attempt to process the return to a different credit card.

 - The return will fail if the attempt is for more than the original return request amount